King Abdullah to have his third back surgery in a year

-King Abdullah, 86, had surgery last year at New York's Presbyterian Hospital/Weill Cornell Medical Center for a herniated disc and a blood clot that were causing him back pain.
-He spent the last few weeks in Morocco undergoing physical therapy.
+Abdullah last had back surgery in December at New York’s Presbyterian Hospital/Weill Cornell Medical Center for a herniated disc and a blood clot that were causing him back pain.
+He spent several weeks in Morocco undergoing physical therapy.